 Topics Studied in A level Further Mathematics

-In pure maths we will explore proof, complex numbers, matrices, quartic functions, advanced calculus, advanced vectors and parametric functions.
-In applied maths we will explore momentum and impulse, kinetic and potential energy, work and power, Hook’s law, elastic collisions in 2D, binomial distributions, Poisson distributions, the central limit theorem and the chi squared test.
+In further pure we explore further integration techniques, Taylor series, conic sections and further differential equations.
+In mechanics, we explore momentum and impulse, kinetic and potential energy, work and power, Hooke’s law and elastic collisions in 2D.
+In statistics, we explore generating functions, Poisson distributions, the central limit theorem and the chi squared test.
+In decision maths we explore algorithms, critical path analysis, the travelling salesman problem, game theory and network flows.

-The Edexcel A level Further Mathematics qualification consists of four externally-examined papers.
-Paper one and two assess the pure maths content and paper three and four assess optional applied modules.
+The Edexcel A level Further Mathematics qualification consists of four externally examined papers.
+Papers one and two assess the pure maths content and papers three and four assess the other two modules.
+All papers are 1 hour 30 minutes and are 75 marks each.